awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 + For information about using a custom origin to serve private content, see [Using an HTTP Server for Private Content](PrivateContent.md#private-content-overview-choosing-origin)\.
 + For information about request and response behavior and about supported HTTP status codes, see [Request and Response Behavior](RequestAndResponseBehavior.md)\.

-If you use Amazon Elastic Compute Cloud for your custom origins, we recommend that you do the following:
+If you use Amazon EC2 for your custom origins, we recommend that you do the following:

 1. Use an Amazon Machine Image that automatically installs the software for a web server\.
 For more information, see the [Amazon EC2 documentation](http://aws.amazon.com/documentation/ec2/)\.